EastCoastProduct/homepage/src/index.md

 ---
 url: /index.html
 pageHeading:
-pageDescription: We create JavaScript apps for entrepreneurs, enterprises, and everyone in between.
+pageDescription: We provide expert design and development staff augmentation for tech companies big and small.
 pageHeadingImage: /images/illustrations/header@2x.png
 pageHeadingImageAlt: Illustration of the workstation of a designer or developer.
 layout: home.ejs